 The potential for cumulative impacts to arise on individual sensitive receptors as a consequence of the interaction between individual impacts arising from the M7 Naas to Newbridge Bypass Upgrade Scheme has been reviewed and assessed.
-The assessment has confirmed that two residential properties to the south west of the existing Newhall Interchange will experience a potentially significant temporary cumulative impact during construction as a consequence of the location of the new west bound off slip (refer Figure 5.5).
+The assessment has confirmed that two residential properties to the south west of the existing Newhall Interchange will experience a potentially significant temporary cumulative impact during construction (refer Chapter 18, Section 18.2).
 The strict application of the construction mitigation measures laid out throughout this EIS will ameliorate this impact.

 The potential for cumulative impacts in association with the proposed M7 Osberstown Interchange and R407 Sallins Bypass Scheme has also been reviewed and assessed.
-With the application of the construction and operational mitigation measures identified in this EIS there are no anticipated negative cumulative impacts.
+With the application of the construction and operational mitigation measures identified in this EIS there are no anticipated negative cumulative impacts (refer Chapter 18, Sections 18.3 - 18.15).